 - Then I create a filter for keywords.

 - Thanks to applying filters, I find all terms that contain these terms or patterns.

 - Then I remove all selected rows.

 I repeat the same steps until I remove all unwanted patterns and keywords.
 After I can’t longer find any undesirable keywords in the Word Cloud generator, I copy the keyword list and add it to Word Cloud again as there can be new patterns worth removing.
 If not, I continue with cleaning up data when going through row by row in the dataset to remove keywords that are not relevant to the business.

 3.1.2.
 Data categorization in Excel

-For data categorization, you can follow the same steps as above when identifying irrelevant keywords (creating Word Cloud map from your list of keywords and look for patterns to classify terms).
+For data categorization, you can follow the same steps as above when identifying irrelevant keywords (creating a Word Cloud map from your list of keywords and looking for patterns to classify terms).

 Some categories were generated by the Categorization miner that we used in previous steps.
 The rest of the categories are required to be analyzed manually.

-To cluster your keywords, you need to identify patterns in your keywords research first.
+To cluster your keywords, you need to identify patterns in your keyword research first.
 These patterns should be labeled as keyword categories (for example categorized by type or color).
-Here is a great SEJ article about keyword clustering written by Manick Bhan for more information.
+Here is a great SEJ article about keyword clustering written by Manick Bhan to find more information.